 It’s cliché yes but unfortunately, it’s also true: 33% said they claimed to know whether they were going to hire someone in the first 90 seconds.

-- The most important impact is non-verbal: 55% say dress, posture, your “entrance” is key.
+- The most important impact is non-verbal: 55% say your appearance, clothing, posture, your “entrance” is key.
 38% will make judgements on your voice, grammar and how confidently you speak.

 - Only 7% say first impressions are gained on what you actually say!